 The disconnected goatee has become a popular choice for many men, offering a bold, modern style that’s easy to personalize.

 With different options to suit your personality and face shape, there’s a style for everyone.
+Here are the popular options to consider:

 Short Disconnected Goatee